On-board diagnostics: ADR 79/01 & 79/02 (Australian OBD standard)

-For newly introduced models, the regulation dates applied a year earlier - January 1, 2005 for petrol and January 1, 2006, for diesel.
+For newly introduced models, the regulation dates applied a year earlier – January 1, 2005 for petrol and January 1, 2006, for diesel.
 The ADR 79/01 standard was supplemented by the ADR 79/02 standard which imposed tighter emissions restrictions, applicable to all vehicles of class M1 and N1 with a Gross Vehicle Weight rating of 3500 kg or less, from July 1, 2008, for new models, July 1, 2010, for all models.

 The technical implementation of this standard is essentially the same as OBD-II, with the same SAE J1962 diagnostic link connector and signal protocols being used.

+EMD/EMD+

+In North America, EMD and EMD+ are on-board diagnostic systems that were used on vehicles with a gross vehicle weight rating of 14,000 lb or more between the 2007 and 2012 model years if those vehicles did not already implement OBD-II.
+EMD was used on California emissions vehicles between model years 2007 and 2009 that did not already have OBD-II.
+EMD was required to monitor fuel delivery, exhaust gas recirculation, the diesel particulate filter (on diesel engines), and emissions-related powertrain control module inputs and outputs for circuit continuity, data rationality, and output functionality.
+EMD+ was used on model year 2010-2012 California and Federal petrol-engined vehicles with a gross vehicle weight rating of over 14,000 lb, it added the ability to monitor nitrogen oxide catalyst performance.
+EMD and EMD+ are similar to OBD-I in logic but use the same SAE J1962 data connector and CAN bus as OBD-II systems.

 OBD-II signal protocols

-There are five signaling protocols that are permitted with the OBD-II interface.
+Five signaling protocols are permitted with the OBD-II interface.
 Most vehicles implement only one of the protocols.
 It is often possible to deduce the protocol used based on which pins are present on the J1962 connector: